kevinelgan/wifi-connect/README.md

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, `WiFi Connect`.
-It can be changed by setting the `--portal-ssid` command line argument or the `PORTAL_SSID` environment variable (see [this guide](https://balena.io/docs/management/env-vars/) for how to manage environment variables when running on top of balenaOS).
+The access point SSID is, by default, `chatterbox`.
+It can be changed by setting the `--portal-ssid` command line argument or the `PORTAL_SSID` environment variable
 By default, the network is unprotected, but a WPA2 passphrase can be added by setting the `--portal-passphrase` command line argument or the `PORTAL_PASSPHRASE` environment variable.

 ### 3. Portal: Phone Shows Captive Portal to User

 After connecting to the access point from a mobile phone, it will detect the captive portal and open its web page.
 Opening any web page will redirect to the captive portal as well.

+If captive portal page does not show up access `192.168.42.1` in your browser

 ### 4. Credentials: User Enters Local WiFi Network Credentials on Phone